Do I need a CPA firm if I already have a bookkeeper?

 Can I work with a CPA virtually?

 Yes.
-Many CPAs now work remotely, using secure cloud-based systems.
-This allows you to share reports, get real-time updates, and have ongoing financial guidance without needing in-person meetings.
+Working remotely, using secure cloud-based systems allows you to share reports, get real-time updates, and have ongoing financial guidance without needing in-person meetings.